swcarpentry/python-novice-inflammation/04-files.md

 import glob
 ~~~

-The `glob` library contains a single function, also called `glob`,
+The `glob` library contains a function, also called `glob`,
-that finds files whose names match a pattern.
+that finds files and directories whose names match a pattern.
 We provide those patterns as strings:
 the character `*` matches zero or more characters,
 while `?` matches any one character.